MIDEAST STOCKS-Slump in oil may weigh on Gulf, surprise rate hike may hurt Egypt

-DUBAI, July 9 A sharp decline in crude oil prices is likely to drag on Gulf stock markets on Sunday, while a surprise interest rate hike may weigh on shares in Egypt.
+DUBAI, July 9 (Reuters) - A sharp decline in crude oil prices is likely to drag on Gulf stock markets on Sunday, while a surprise interest rate hike may weigh on shares in Egypt.

 International benchmark Brent crude settled down 2.9 percent at $46.71 a barrel on Friday, after falling to $46.28 earlier that day, its lowest in more than a week.